Elliptic curves and Fourier coefficients of meromorphic modular forms: Poles of higher order

 \begin{remark} If one simply considers the cases when $l\geq k-1$ and writes $s=l-k+1$, then \Cref{asd-conjecture} can be rewritten as for all $s\in\Z_{\geq0}$,

 On the other hand, one may also consider $V_p:\sum a_nq^n\mapsto\sum a_nq^{pn}$ and rewrite \Cref{asd-conjecture} as for all $l\in\Z^+$,

-where $P_p^*$ is the reciprocal polynomial of $P_p$, i.e., $P_p^*(X)=X^{k-1}P_p(X^{-1})$.
-In view of Kazalicki--Scholl \cite{kazalicki-scholl}, it appears that the formulation using $V_p$ may be the ``correct'' one, since their proof of the ASD congruences involves identifying a $V_p$-related operator with the Frobenius at $p$.
-It may thus be the case that we should also compare the $V_p$ operator on the modular form side with the Frobenius at $p$ on the elliptic curve side in our case. \end{remark}
+where $P_p^*$ is the reciprocal polynomial of $P_p$, i.e., $P_p^*(X)=X^{k-1}P_p(X^{-1})$. \footnote{In view of Kazalicki--Scholl \cite{kazalicki-scholl}, the formulation using $V_p$ may be the ``correct'' one, since their proof of the ASD congruences involves identifying a $V_p$-related operator with the Frobenius at $p$.} \end{remark}

+\begin{remark} Note that $(k-1)l-\frac{1}{2}(k-3)k-r$ is never positive when $l=1$ and $r=1$.
+It is thus not possible to recover \Cref{good-prime-theorem} from \Cref{asd-conjecture} by choosing $l=1$ and $r=1$.
+This is not the only case where the actual congruences appear stronger than the ones predicted by \Cref{asd-conjecture}.
+For example, let $k=6$ and assume the same conditions as in \Cref{asd-conjecture}.
+Then, it appears that the following are true: for all $n\in\Z^+$ and $1\leq r\leq 5$,